everlytic/push-notifications-documentation/index.md

 # Everlytic Push Notification Documentation

-Everlytic Provides the ability to send out Push Notifications to mobile devices as well as your website (device agnostic)
+Everlytic Provides the ability to send out Push Notifications to mobile devices as well as your website (device agnostic).

+There are three main types of Push Notifications, namely:
+1. **Bulk Push Notifications** - Send out a notification to a group of people which is useful for marketing and broadcasts.
+1. **Transactional Push Notifications** - Send out an individual notification to a specific person.
+For example: "Your invoice is due".
+[See Documentation](./transactional.md)
+1. **Push Notifications in a Workflow** - Similar to Transactional Push, but it can be part of a workflow with other types of messages.

 ## General Setup
 The basic overview of how you will set up Push Notifications is the following:
 1. Set up a specific push notifications list in Everlytic